-Policyholders’ surplus as of December 31, 2016 stood at $700.9 billion, up $26.8 billion from year-end 2015.
+Policyholders’ surplus as of December 31, 2017, stood at $752.5 billion, up $51.7 billion from year-end 2016.
 This is the highest dollar measure of policyholder surplus.
-The industry is, and will remain, extremely well capitalized and financially prepared to pay very large scale losses in 2017 and beyond.
-One commonly used measure of capital adequacy, the ratio of net premiums written to surplus, currently stands at 0.75, close to its strongest level in modern history.
+The industry is, and will remain, extremely well capitalized and financially prepared to pay very large scale losses in 2018 and beyond.
+One commonly used measure of capital adequacy, the ratio of net premiums written to surplus, at year-end 2017 stood at 0.73 (lower numbers are stronger), perhaps its strongest level in modern history.

-The property/casualty insurance industry turned in a modest performance in 2016 in terms of underwriting performance and overall return on average surplus (profitability).
+The P/C insurance industry turned in a modest performance in 2017 in terms of overall return on average surplus (profitability).
 In addition, policyholders’ surplus set an all-time record high.
-Premium growth, while still modest, is now experiencing its longest sustained period of gains in a decade.
+Premium growth is now experiencing its longest sustained period of gains in a decade.

 Fundamentally, the P/C insurance industry remains quite strong financially, with capital adequacy ratios remaining high relative to long-term historical averages.